Cooperative principle: Maxim of quantity (informativity)

 In his book, Grice uses the following analogy for this maxim: "If you are assisting me to mend a car, I expect your contribution to be neither more nor less than is required.
 If, for example, at a particular stage I need four screws, I expect you to hand me four, rather than two or six."

 Maxim of quality (truth)

-In simple terms, the maxim of quality is to be truthful.
+The maxim of quality is: be truthful.